qubic/integration/Partners/tx-based-use-case.md

 This transaction is feeless, follow the process from [Create, sign, send and verify a transaction](#create-sign-send-and-verify-a-transaction)

 ### Qutil/Send Many Smart Contract
-The fee for using the Smart Contract are `10` Qubic.
+The fee for using the Smart Contract is `10` Qubic.

-A send many smart contract invocation is a qubic transactions with some specific settings.
+A send many smart contract invocation is a qubic transaction with some specific settings.

-the below example shows how to use it.
+The example below shows how to use it.

 **Javascript**
 ```js